pepas105/ecommerce-sales-insights/README.md

 ## Dataset License

-This project uses the ["Supermarket Sales" dataset](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales) from Kaggle, which contains information such as:
+This project uses the ["Superstore" dataset](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final/data) from Kaggle, which contains information such as:
 `Invoice ID`, `Date`, `Customer Type`, `Product Line`, `Unit Price`, `Quantity`, `Total`, `Payment`, and more.